Sharon P. Siegel

 - College of the Holy Cross BA (1987)

-- Served as lead spokesperson in collective bargaining negotiations on behalf of public-sector clients
+- Negotiated numerous collective bargaining agreements on behalf of public sector clients

-- Represented public- and private-sector clients in protracted negotiations involving acrimonious employee separations
+- Represented public and private sector clients in protracted negotiations involving employee separations

 - "U.S. Department of Labor Reminds Employers: Military Service Counts toward FMLA Eligibility"